jpizzollo/Selection-Workflow/README.md

 # Selection-Workflow
-Scripts for preparing bed files, compara alignment download, and selection test
+The scripts in this repository prepare the necessary files to test for positive selection in promoter regions of genes using the HyPhy batch file [nonCodingSelection.bf](https://github.com/ofedrigo/TestForPositiveSelection) written by Olivier Fedrigo.

-The scripts in this repository prepare necessary files to test for positive selection in promoter regions of genes using the HyPhy batch file [nonCodingSelection.bf](https://github.com/ofedrigo/TestForPositiveSelection) written by Olivier Fedrigo.
+We use the scripts in this workflow to investigate selection in promoter regions of genes in primates (human, chimpanzee, and macaque), and perfom our analysis starting with a list of genes for which promoters will be tested and genomic data downloaded from the UCSC Table Browser (.gtf and .bed files).
+However, these scripts can be used generally to test for selection in non-coding regions of interest, or can be run individually to download alignment data from compara or for pre-processing data before selection testing.

 ## ID2bed&#46;sh
 ___